lastlink/docs-1/1-getting-started/4-configuration.md

 ------

 ### File & Thumbnail Settings
+Here you can adjust the size and quality of your automatic thumbnails, decide where to save uploaded files, and much more.

 * **File Naming:** This determines the naming convention for files uploaded through Directus.
     * *File Name*: Saves files using a cleaned-up version of the original file name.
 Duplicate file names are appended with an integer so no files are accidentally overwritten.